Contraz/demosys-py/README.md

 ## Contributing

 Any contribution to the project is welcome.
 Never hesitate to ask questions or submit pull requests (completed or work in progress).
-The worst thing that an happen is that we or you might learn something.
-This is supposed to be a fun project
+The worst thing that can happen is that we or you might learn something.
+This is supposed to be a fun project.

+Also check out the [TODO list](TODO.md).
+Take a stab on what of the features or documentation or suggest new entires.

 ## Running the damn thing